 Bishopsteignton Primary School during World War 1

-The Outbreak of War The year that the war started began with tragedy for Bishopsteignton School’s Headteacher, his wife, who also taught at the school, and their family.
-His stoical entries in the School Logbook on April 1st and April 7th 1914 indicate the depth of...
+The Outbreak of War The year that the war started began with tragedy for Bishopsteignton School’s headteacher, Mr Clifford Wallis and his family, inlcluding his wife who also worked at the school.
+His stoical entries in the School Logbook on April 1st and April 7th...

 Bishopsteignton Churchyard – Resting Place of Nelson’s Admirals